Weighing the lighter vs heavier

 Choosing the right tool for the job can help you be more productive, save time or money, or in the case of school headphones, can make a world of difference for student learning.
 Just as you’d choose a finishing hammer over a sledgehammer for completing a cabinet, headphones are similarly made with different features and construction for varying purposes.

-For the purposes of comparing apples to apples, bear in mind that the 3060 series are stereo headphones, while the 2924 series is available in stereo or monaural models (most often used for language learning).
+For the purposes of comparing apples to apples, bear in mind that the 3060 series are stereo headphones, while the 2924 series is available in stereo or monaural models.
 While each is used in classrooms, libraries, language & computer labs, consider how often they’ll be used, and expectations for their overall durability.
-In general, more material means a stronger and longer lasting headphone (which is also reflected in the length of their warranties; 3 months for the 3060 vs 1 year for the 2924).
+In general, more material means a stronger and longer lasting headphone (which is also reflected in the length of their warranties; 3 months for the 3060 vs 2-years for the 2924).

 Beginning with the cord connection with the earcups of each headphone, consider the differences of the earcup itself to highlight their designs and purposes by looking at each headphone (without their respective earpads) in the images below.
 The larger earcup on the 2924 is beefier than the 3060, and the speaker itself is protected by slotted grilles to prevent accidental perforation by a pencil or unfolded paper clip.
 Since the 3060 is lighter and smaller, some find this more comfortable, or less obtrusive.
 The trade off however is since its earpads sit “on” rather than “around” the ear, not as much ambient noise will be blocked out.
 Reducing ambient noise is an important consideration with hearing protection.